thebitmonk/send_post_api/docs/AccountsubaccountstatApi.md

 <a name="subAccountStatRouterGetAllSubAccountStats"></a>
 # **subAccountStatRouterGetAllSubAccountStats**
-> [ModelsRStat] subAccountStatRouterGetAllSubAccountStats(xSubAccountApiKey, sid, opts)
+> [ModelsRStat] subAccountStatRouterGetAllSubAccountStats(xAccountApiKey, sid, opts)